Singularity of solutions to singular SPDEs: Introduction

 Loosely speaking, the main result of the present paper, Theorem~\ref{new}, suggests the following rule of thumb, where one should think of $t>0$ as fixed:

 Here $u$ is a solution to the (suitably renormalized) equation \eqref{koj} in the sense of singular SPDEs.
 We stress that in the decomposition $u(t) = Z(t) + v(t)$ which typically appears in the solution theory for singular SPDEs, $Z(t)$ and $v(t)$ are far from being independent, so that \eqref{eq:loose_statement} does not follow from the Cameron--Martin theorem.
 In fact, as we will see in Remark~\ref{rem:KPZcase} below, there are situation where~\eqref{eq:loose_statement} \textit{fails} due to the presence of additional cancellations.
 One example is that of the KPZ equation where we know \cite{Jeremy} that the invariant measure coincides with that of the linearised equation.
 Since that measure is essentially Wiener measure, its Cameron--Martin space is given by the Sobolev space $H^1$.
 However, it is possible to show in this particular example that while the process $u-Z$ does belong to $H^s$ for every $s < 1$, it almost surely does \textit{not} belong to $H^1$.
-The reason why the above heuristics fails in this case is that our proof relies crucially on the logarithmic divergence of the constant $c^\alpha_{N,2}$ given by \eqref{e:cN2} with $\alpha = \alpha_0$ as in \eqref{e:defalpha0}, but this constant happens to be bounded in the case of the KPZ equation.
+Another example where the heuristic fails is that of the 2D stochastic Navier--Stokes equations driven by noise with power law spectrum, whose invariant measure was shown to be equivalent to that of the corresponding Ornstein--Uhlenbeck process \cite{LeonardoJames}.
+The reason why the above heuristics fails in these cases is that our proof relies crucially on the logarithmic divergence of the constant $c^\alpha_{N,2}$ given by \eqref{e:cN2} with $\alpha = \alpha_0$ as in \eqref{e:defalpha0}, but this constant happens to be bounded in these cases.
+This is due to the geometric structure of the nonlinearity which ``almost'' preserves the Cameron--Martin norm of the invariant measure.

 \begin{rem} The converse of the above rule of thumb, namely that $u(t)-Z(t)$ belonging to the Cameron-Martin space of the law of $Z(t)$ implies that the laws of $u(t)$ and $Z(t)$ are mutually equivalent was shown to hold for a relatively wide class of parabolic SPDEs in \cite{Girsanov,Girsanov2,MRS22}.
 The idea developed in these articles is that even though one cannot apply Girsanov's theorem at fixed time, one can do so in path space.
 When doing this naively one obtains much more stringent criteria for absolute continuity.
 The trick is to play with Duhamel's formula in such a way that one constructs an auxiliary process $\hat u^{(t)}$ which is ``closer'' to $Z$ on path space than $u$ and is such that, for the fixed target time $t$, one has $\hat u^{(t)}(t) = u(t)$ (but $\hat u^{(t)}(s) \neq u(s)$ for $s \in [0,t)$). \end{rem}